Caleb Pasquale

 Caleb brings technical skills, a background in management and a commitment to superior customer service to The Lindsay Theater.
 A supporter of the Theater since his student days at Robert Morris University, Caleb built upon his degree in communication by completing Animation Mentor’s Character Animation Course in 2020, and works with both Autodesk Maya (to create animations) and Unreal Engine 4 (the game engine for implementing animations).

 At home in a high-energy environment, Caleb incorporates team-building and problem-solving skills into his interactions with staff and patrons.
 He honed his skills in marketing and media at Dick’s Sporting Goods, Beaver County Radio, Ohio Valley Hospital and Moe’s Southwest Grill.
-Caleb is also a member of the American Advertising Federation – Pittsburgh.
+Caleb is also a member of the American Advertising Federation – Pittsburgh, where he serves on the Ad 2 Board as the Events/Programming Chair.

 He lives in Harmony, Butler County.